Responsive Image Techniques & Resources

 Open Source Alternatives

 There is an interesting solution I found recently called Adaptive Images which is based on HTML and CSS codes.
-You add a small line of JavaScript which is tied into a PHP backend.
-This will generate dynamic cached versions of your images which are sized perfectly for your visitor’s browser window.
+You add a small line of JavaScript that is tied to a PHP backend.
+This will generate dynamic cached versions of your images, which are sized perfectly for your visitor’s browser window.

 responsive web design layout JavaScript code

 The most immediate issue I would see is hogging up server resources.
 It would be much easier to present one larger image resized than to have a script auto-resizing for each visitor.
-However the caching system does make it easier so you’re not running a new operation every page request.
-All you need to do is fill out a couple of PHP variables inside the Adaptive-Images file and you’re done.
+However, the caching system does make it easier, so you’re not running a new operation for every page request.
+All you need to do is fill out a couple of PHP variables inside the Adaptive-Images file, and you’re done.
 Just check the website for more information about installing the script.

 Helpful Urls